remexre/remexre.github.io/content/g1-query-lang.md

 Restrictions
 ------------

-In order to maintain Datalog's properties, a few restrictions hold for G1 queries.
-All of the restrictions are based around ensuring the following statement is true:
+In order to maintain Datalog's properties, two restrictions hold for G1 queries.
+Both of the restrictions are based around ensuring the following statement is true:

 > A Datalog program can be evaluated bottom-up and incrementally, in finite time.